kubauth/kubauth-doc/docs/30-user-guide/150-users-groups.md

-# Users Groups
+# User Groups

-For most application, a Key attribute of a user is the groups this user belong to.
-To handle this, Kubauth user management support a Custom Resource: `GroupBinding.kubauth.kubotal.io`
+For most applications, a key attribute of a user is the groups they belong to.
+To handle this, Kubauth user management supports a Custom Resource: `GroupBinding.kubauth.kubotal.io`

 ## GroupBinding

-Here is a sample manifest
+Here is a sample manifest:

 ???+ abstract "group1.yaml"